daidodo/format-imports-vscode/README.md

   "names": ["_", "aA"]
 }

 // By default all unused imports are removed.
-Keep some or all them around with this setting if you need.
+Keep some or all them around with this
+// setting via a list of regular expressions if you need.
+// e.g. In order to keep all unused imports, use [".*"]
 "tsImportSorter.configuration.keepUnused": [],

 // Line wrapping style.
 Valid values are 'prettier' or an object.